-Developed for students ages 14-25, each of the 10 sessions features 20-30 minutes of engaging video content on the themes of Peace, Appreciation, Inner Strength, Self-Awareness, Dignity, Choice, Hope, Clarity, Understanding and Contentment.
+Developed for students starting at age 14, each of the 10 sessions features 20-30 minutes of engaging video content on the themes of Peace, Appreciation, Inner Strength, Self-Awareness, Dignity, Choice, Hope, Clarity, Understanding and Contentment.
 The workshop format also includes discussion topics and reflection activities to enhance student learning.
 Accompanying print materials include a one-page article on each theme, a Student Workbook, an Educator’s Guide, and detailed Session Plans.

 The content is drawn from author and peace educator Prem Rawat’s international presentations, media interviews, and interactions with a diverse range of audiences.
 The content is neither religious nor political.

 The Peace Education Program supports educational standards for Social and Emotional Learning (SEL) Competencies in Self-awareness, Social Awareness, Responsible Decision-Making, Self-management and Relationship Skills.